- About Broadening Participation in Computing for NSF CISE Proposals

 - Strategy: Identify the specific activities to be conducted.
 Explain how the activities are tailored to the target audience.
 Show awareness of resources required along with the need to follow best or promising practices.
 Include a timeline.

-- BPC Prior Work: PIs who have existing/prior BPC activities should describe results and lessons learned from those activities, and relate them to the efforts to be undertaken as part of this current proposal by addressing how they have contributed to any change or growth reflected in the current plan.
+- Preparation: PIs who have existing/prior BPC activities should describe results and lessons learned from those activities, and relate them to the efforts to be undertaken as part of this current proposal by addressing how they have contributed to any change or growth reflected in the current plan.
 PIs with no prior experience with BPC should identify any preparation and/or training that may be needed to ensure that their labs/teams/students are prepared to conduct the proposed BPC activities.